 We test the theoretical predictions that bilateral and multilateral trade have opposite effect on the probability of war on the 1948-2001 period using a data set from the correlates of war project, that makes available a very precise description of interstate armed conflicts.
 The mechanism at work in our theoretical model rests on the hypothesis that war disrupts trade and therefore puts trade gains at risk.
 We first test this hypothesis.
 Using a gravity model of trade, we find that bilateral trade costs indeed increase significantly with a bilateral war.
-However, multilateral trade costs do not increase the probability of bilateral war in our theoretical model.
+However, multilateral trade costs do not increase significantly with war.
+This is a required condition for multilateral trade openness to increase the probability of bilateral war in our theoretical model.
 Second, using a theory grounded econometric model, we successfully test the predictions of the model related to the contradictory effects of bilateral and multilateral trade on war.
-Those results hold in front of various robustness checks; in particular we control for potential contamination by co-determinants of war and trade, such as distance, common language and culture, political regimes, political affinity, etc. We also test the effect of informational asymmetry on the probability of war and find evidence that countries that exchange less information are more likely to go to war.
+In the panel regressions, we control for potential contamination by codeterminants of war and trade, such as distance, colonial relations, political regimes, political affinity, etc. We also control for possible fixed country pair effects.
+Finally, we use an instrument that exerts a positive shock to multilateral trade without directly interacting with armed conflicts.
+We chose the Generalized System of Preferences (GSP) which are schemes of trade preferences granted on a nonreciprocal basis by developed countries to developing countries.
+Those schemes are unilateral tariff preferences which facilitate LDCs access to markets of rich countries.
+The results on the contradictory effects of trade on the probability of war are robust to these different estimation strategies.
+We also test the effect of informational asymmetry on the probability of war and find evidence that countries that exchange less information are more likely to go to war.
 This last result echoes Izquierdo et alii (2003) who provide evidence for the informational impact of trade.
 Finally, we find a quantitatively significant effect of trade on the probability of war.
-Historically, between 1960 and 2000, the bilateral openness variable has increased by 181% for the median country pair separated by less than 2000km.
+Historically, between 1960 and 2000, the bilateral openness variable has increased by 181\% for the median country pair separated by less than 2000km.
 For the multilateral openness variable, the increase is only 87% on the same period.
 This implies that between 1960 and 2000, the impact of bilateral trade has been to decrease the probability of bilateral war by around 11% for this pair of countries.
 The impact of multilateral trade has been to increase this probability by around 19%.
-Both effects decrease with distance.
+As predicted by theory, both effects decrease with distance.